 Kid-Friendliness: Great if you find something with an intermission that will hold your child’s interest.

-Effort: Search the net (or UrbanMommies Events) and find out when the deals happen.
+Effort: Search the net and find out when the deals happen.

 4. Student Exhibits.
 Art colleges often have exhibitions of student work, theatre schools offer free performances, and musicians can be heard from outside conservatories.
 Walk by some day and a cacophony can be heard.